Biden to back filibuster changes to push voting rights bill

 And Republicans who have fallen in line behind Trump’s election misinformation are separately promoting efforts to influence future elections by installing sympathetic leaders in local election posts and backing for elective office some of those who participated in the violent Jan.
 6 riot at the U.S. Capitol a year ago.

 Georgia is at the center of it all, one of the key battleground states in the 2020 elections.
-As the votes were being recounted, Trump told a top state election official he wanted the official to “find” enough votes to overturn his loss.
+After the votes were counted and recounted, Trump told a top state election official he wanted the official to “find” enough votes to overturn his loss.
 The state’s votes nonetheless went to Biden, and both of its Senate seats went to Democrats as well.

 Then last year, the Republican governor signed a sweeping rewrite of election rules that, among other things, gives the State Election Board new powers to intervene in county election offices and to remove and replace local election officials.
 That has led to concerns that the Republican-controlled state board could exert more influence over the administration of elections, including the certification of county results.